Leading Revival of Wawa Gold Camp

 Red Pine exploration activities

-Over the course of 2016 and 2017, Red Pine conducted a broadscale drilling initiative across the property in the areas associated with the past-producing mines so as to develop the inferred resource and link the mineralization areas.
+Over the course of 2016 and 2017, Red Pine conducted a broad scale drilling initiative across the property in the areas associated with the past-producing mines so as to develop an updated resource and link the mineralization areas.
 Part of this initiative led to the discovery of a new high-grade zone in the Jubilee shear, which showed results of up to 14.66 g/t gold over 15.23 meters.

-The company’s exploration activities also prompted four other discoveries in the Minto Mine South zone, the Surluga North zone, the Hornblende-William zone and the Grace-Darwin zone, all located across the Wawa gold corridor.
-The exploration targets associated with these regions are estimated to hold a total 500,000 ounces to 2.5 million ounces that could be added to the current 1-million-ounce inferred resource.
+The company’s exploration activities also prompted four other discoveries in the Minto Mine South zone, the Surluga North zone, the Hornblende-William zone and the Grace-Darwin zone, all located across the six-kilometer Wawa gold corridor.

 Craig Scherba, PGeo—VP Exploration

 Craig Scherba is a professional geologist with over 20 years of mineral exploration experience both in Canada and abroad.
 He was an integral member of the exploration team that developed Nevsun Resources; high-grade gold, copper and zinc Bisha Project in Eritrea and led the exploration team that discovered Energizer Resource’s world-class Molo Graphite Project in Madagascar.
-Scherba serves as President and CEO of Energizer Resources (TSX:EGZ) and is the Vice President, Exploration of MacDonald Mines Exploration Ltd (TSXV:BMK) and Honey Badger Exploration Inc (TSXV:TUF).
+Scherba serves as President and CEO of Energizer Resources (TSX:EGZ) and is the Vice President Exploration of MacDonald Mines Exploration Ltd and Honey Badger Exploration Inc.